JozoSlejko/301-storage-replica-md/README.md

-# Create a Storage Replica destination server with Windows Server 2016 on an existing VNET
+# Create a Storage Replica (SR) destination server with Windows Server 2016 on an existing VNET
 This template will create a Storage Replica destination copy on Windows Server 2016 in an existing VNET and Active Directory environment.

 This template creates the following resources by default:

 +	A Premium Storage Account for storing VM disks for each storage node
 +	A Windows Server 2016 server for the Storage Replica destination copy
++   A single disk Storage Pool for both the log and data volumes
++   An SR Partnership with an existing Windows Server 2016 server

+This template assumes the following prerequisites on the Storage Replica source:

++   The source log and data volumes are formatted as GPT, not MBR
++   The source log volume is a minimum 9GB

 To deploy the required Azure VNET and Active Directory infrastructure, if not already in place, you may use <a href="https://github.com/Azure/azure-quickstart-templates/tree/master/active-directory-new-domain-ha-2-dc">this template</a> to deploy the prerequisite infrastructure.